-We went in the early evening, so it wasn’t crowded at all, and visually it was so striking and fascinating.
-And if you’re a photographer….well, let’s just say, Mark and I aren’t the greatest photographers by any means, but we enjoyed running around trying out different camera angles and modes so much, that we both used up our camera batteries.
-That’s never happened before at any other site we’ve visited.
+Landschaftspark is so visually striking and fascinating.
+And if you’re a photographer, consider this your playground.
+Let’s just point out that Mark and I aren’t the greatest photographers by any means.
+But we really enjoyed running around trying out different camera angles and artistic modes.
+So much so, that we both used up our camera batteries.
+That’s never happened to us before anywhere else!

 And the storm that we had been complaining about earlier, actually contributed to some pretty spectacular shots:

-Admittedly, my favourite camera mode on Mark’s camera is called “dramatic”, which works wonders on storm clouds:
+Admittedly, “dramatic” is my favourite camera mode.
+It works wonders on storm clouds:

 If those shapes on the doors look like scuba divers, you’d be right.
 The gasometer is now a 13-meter deep diving tank!

-At night, the park is lit up thanks to some really cool light installations from British artist Jonathan Park.
+Thanks to some really cool light installations from British artist Jonathan Park, the park is lit up at night.
 Unfortunately we didn’t stick around to wait for it to get dark, since our camera batteries were all used up.
 But we easily spent three hours here, maybe more.
 It was a very eye-opening and unique experience, and one that I would recommend.
 (Even for people who aren’t into industrial tourism.)
 Landschaftspark is a great example of re-purposing a site that most people wouldn’t think twice about demolishing.